 He also deals with applications under the Trusts of Land and applications under schedule 1 of the Children Act 1989.

 He regularly advises about and settles pre-nuptial agreements on behalf of high profile or high net worth clients.

 He has expertise in relation to a broad range of private law children issues including international relocation applications and residence and contact disputes.
 He appeared in the House of Lords in Dawson v Wearmouth 2 AC 308, the leading authority on change of surname.

 Richard Harrison is a Consultant Editor of Hershman and McFarlane: Children Law and Practice and a Consultant Editor of the Jordans ICLIP international children law database.
 He is a member of the reunite Legal Working Group.

-Over the past few years he has been a regular speaker at International Bar Association (“IBA”) conferences on topics such as the Hague Convention, international relocation and international pre-nuptial agreements.
+Over the past few years he has been a regular speaker at conferences on topics such as the Hague Convention, international relocation and international pre-nuptial agreements.
 He has also spoken for Jordans and for Resolution about habitual residence and regularly lectures about different aspects of financial remedy proceedings.